Learn How to Bet on Tennis

 For First Set markets, the rule is easy:

-At practically all the bookies (I don't know if there is any that does not follow this rule), once the first set is completed, the bet is valid — even if a player later retires.
+For most bookmakers, once the first set is completed, first-set bets are settled as valid even if a player later retires.
 If the first set is not completed, the bet is void.